Lexa (The 100): Fan reaction and impact

 The show continuously "sought deep and frequent engagement with its fans" every season, and Rothenberg had given multiple interviews on their forward-thinking LGBTQ representation and retweeted stories from various publications that praised its representation.
 "Aided by the enthusiasm of the show's many LGBTQ viewers, the outreach campaign worked."
 Many marginalized teens and young adults "were feeling engaged, feeling represented, and feeling hopeful ... which inherently puts you in a position of power over them."
 Fans noted they had "constant reassurance from the writers and showrunner that [they] could trust them not to screw up these characters, that they were aware of the [dead lesbian] trope and would avoid it" even if the actress left the show.
 Fans had long speculated about the character's screen time and future survival chances due to the actress being on another series.
 Rothenberg mentioned in interviews that AMC was "awesome" with scheduling for Debnam-Carey to film for The 100.

 In early 2016, Rothenberg touted Debnam-Carey's appearance in the season finale on Twitter, telling fans that they were welcome to visit the set in downtown Vancouver, and tweeting a picture of her and Taylor on set eating "rainbow" candy.
 Videos and tweets from fans near the set confirmed the actress' presence, spreading on social media that the character made it to the season finale.
 However, Lexa had been killed off months earlier, when the seventh episode filmed in the fall of 2015.
 The "trumpeting of her appearance at the end of the season prompted many viewers ... to keep hope alive".
 In the lead up to the episode of the death, Rothenberg and other writers were "ramping up expectations online, urging fans to watch live and to be ready for something extraordinary".
 In online conversations after the episode, and especially due to the manner of the death, fans expressed that they felt used and betrayed by the show.
-Variety recounted, "once it was clear that it had set off an ever-expanding array of firestorms, especially among LGBTQ fans, many of the powers that be associated with the show acted as if nothing were particularly amiss", with Ruthenberg live-tweeting next week's episode "as if thinkpieces and damning critiques were not still being churned out".
-In the few initial interviews he did alongside the death episode, Ruthenberg gave "little indication that he [understood] the depth of the sense of betrayal or the multitude of reasonable objections to the death story line."
+Variety recounted, "once it was clear that it had set off an ever-expanding array of firestorms, especially among LGBTQ fans, many of the powers that be associated with the show acted as if nothing were particularly amiss", with Rothenberg live-tweeting next week's episode "as if thinkpieces and damning critiques were not still being churned out".
+In the few initial interviews he did alongside the death episode, Rothenberg gave "little indication that he [understood] the depth of the sense of betrayal or the multitude of reasonable objections to the death story line."
 Co-executive producer and writer Javier Grillo-Marxuach engaged with fans, sympathizing and aiming to understand their thoughts on the issues.